Psychiatric interview: Challenges

 Reliability refers to how datasets collected by different interviewers or the same interview at different times compare with one another.
 Ideal reliability is when a dataset will be stable irrespective of changes in specifics of the data collection.

+Validity and reliability of the interview can be improved by helping the patient communicate their history and symptoms clearly.
+This can be done through empathetic listening and establishing a strong therapeutic alliance.
 Different interview techniques have been shown to result in variations in the validity and reliability of the collected data.
 Open-ended question ("Tell me about your sleep.") have been shown to have better validity but less reliability than closed-ended questions("Do you have sleeping difficulties?")